 CMOs in the context of startups

-In a startup, CMOs are responsible for driving growth.
+In a startup, CMOs are responsible for driving growth, often working alongside a Director of Growth Marketing.
 They’re tasked with expanding an enterprise’s customer base, improving consumer engagement and retention, and developing brand strategies.

 Do you need a CMO?

-Onboard a CMO ASAP if you want to grow your startup and boost revenues.
+A CMO is essential to helping startups grow and scale.
 That’s because what consumers are looking for is constantly changing.
-A talented CMO can cultivate the kind of brand awareness that grabs your target audience's attention.
+A talented CMO can cultivate the kind of brand awareness that grabs your target audience's attention, moving them through the sales funnel.

 How do equity grants work?